BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 #### Example Sensor Wiring

-To take a single analog sensor's measuremnt, you can directly wire the sensor to the pins on the board.
+To take a single analog sensor's measurement, you can directly wire the sensor to the pins on the board.

 For example, below is a diagram displaying a single sensor with readings being taken on Analog Pin 0.

 ![Untitled](https://github.com/BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/blob/master/smart-device/assets/single_sensor_reading_diagram.jpg?raw=true)

-<i>Note: the Arduino board dispalyed in the diagram is an Arduino Uno, not an Arduino Zero.
+<i>Note: the Arduino board displayed in the diagram is an Arduino Uno, not an Arduino Zero.
 However, regarding the wiring configuration, the Arduino Uno and Zero are the same.</i>

 As you can see the sensor is powered by the 3.3 Volt pin and connected to the ground pin.
 The 3.3V pin is used as the 5V pin would fry an Arduino Zero.